-All water systems that have been closed or contained by the installation of a backflow assembly or similar checking device must make the necessary alterations to the plumbing system to protect against thermal expansion.
+All customer water systems that have been closed or contained by the installation of a backflow assembly or similar checking device must make the necessary alterations to the plumbing system to protect against thermal expansion.

 If water is heated and stored in a consumer's system, in which any branch or all of the system has been closed by the installation of a backflow preventer, a pressure reducing valve, or any other checking device, an approved auxiliary relief valve shall be installed at an accessible location between the checking device and the water heating equipment, to limit the thermal expansion of the water being heated to not more than 80 pounds per square inch no-flow pressure at any fixture on the system.
-A discharge line not less than 1/4 inch inside diameter shall be piped to an approved location where no water damage would result from the discharge, and any water in the discharge pipe would drain by gravity, and be protected from freezing.
+A discharge line not less than /4 inch inside diameter shall be piped to an approved location where no water damage would result from the discharge, and any water in the discharge pipe would drain by gravity and be protected from freezing.

 The installation of a device to control thermal expansion will be the responsibility of the owner and plumbing officials having jurisdiction.
 All plumbing arrangements installed beyond PW's meter are the customer's sole responsibility.
+This includes but is not limited to residential water heaters and other appliances.